New simple $\eta$-torsion families of elements in the stable stems: Methods

-\begin{notation} Following \cite[Notn.
-2.7]{BBQ24}, we will refer to an element in $\tmf_*Y$ in stem $s$ which is detected in Adams--Novikov filtration $f$ by $y_{s,f}$.
+\begin{notation} We will refer to an element in $\tmf_*Y$ in stem $s$ which is detected in Adams--Novikov filtration $f$ by $y_{s,f}$.
 In the bidegrees we are interested in, there is only one nonzero $v_1$-torsion element, so these names uniquely determine elements up to higher Adams--Novikov filtration.
-Since Adams--Novikov spectral sequence computations of $\tmf_*C$ are not publicly available, we will refer to elements in $\tmf_*C$ using the names from \cite[Sec.
-12.2]{BR21}. \end{notation}